valtterivirtanen/go-rest-api/README.md

 - [ ] Throttle to limit request frequency (429 "Too Many Requests")
 - [ ] Ability to respond in xml-format also, if requested so
 - [ ] HTTPS
+- UUID
+  - [ ] Use UUID instead of SERIAL as user id
+  - [ ] Implement UUID generator, and don't use psql module for that (for learning purposes)
+- [ ] Read and run db.sql file on start/init